 Pavement licences

-You can apply for a pavement licence to put removable furniture on part of a highway adjacent to your premises for either or both:
+You can apply for a pavement licence to put removable furniture on part of a highway adjacent to your premises for either or both of the following:

 2. use of the furniture by other people for the purpose of consuming food or drink supplied from, or in connection with relevant use of, the premises